AliAzaz/AliAzaz/README.md

 ***Glad to see you here!*** [![Visits Badge](https://badges.pufler.dev/visits/aliazaz/aliazaz)](https://github.com/aliazaz)

-I'm an Android Application Engineer at [@VeeMedInc](https://veemed.com/), Writer, Opensource contributor, Technical Speaker, Programmer and Traveller😎.
+I'm an Android Application Engineer at [@VeeOneHealth](https://veeonehealth.com/), Opensource contributor, Technical Writer & Speaker, Programmer, and a Traveller😎.

 As a software engineer, I quote Sir Henry Royce:  **"Strive for perfection in everything you do.
 Take the best that exists and make it better.
 When it does not exist, design it.”**